rbasniak/ngx-rbk-utils/README.md

 There are three possible values: `toast`, `dialog` and `none`.

+Every time request returns an error, all the states are emmited again, in their current state, force UI refresh.
+This behavior can be overrided for each individual request using the `restoreStateOnError` property in the `httpBehaviors` section of the config file.

 ## Loading flag

 The library offers three ways of handling in progress http requests: